 Object to processing of your personal information

-Where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+Where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on the basis of our legitimate interest.
 You also have the right to object, as described in the ‘communicating with you’ section of this notice, where we use your personal information for marketing purposes.

 Request the restriction of processing of your personal information